-The Ministry of Education provides the majority of operating funding to Ontario's 72 district school boards3 through the annual GSN, also known as "the funding formula."
-The GSN is actually a collection of grants described in detail in an annual regulation under the Education Act.
+The Ministry of Education provides the majority of operating funding to Ontario's 72 district school boards3 through the annual Grants for Student Needs, also known as "the funding formula."
+The Grants for Student Needs is actually a collection of grants described in detail in an annual regulation under the Education Act.

 Many grants are made up of two or more components, which are called "allocations."
-The 2019-20 Education Funding: A Guide to the Grants for Student Needs sets out the funding provided by each grant and gives an explanation of the major allocations within it, including a high-level description of the calculation.
+Information on the funding provided by each grant and an explanation of the major allocations within it, including a high-level description of the calculation, can be found in the Education Funding: Technical Paper 2020-21.

-Funding entitlements for school boards can be generated on a per-pupil, per-school, or per-board basis depending on the structure of each grant within the GSN regulation.
-There are two major components of the GSN:
+Funding entitlements for school boards can be generated on a per-pupil, per-school, or per-board basis depending on the structure of each grant within the Grants for Student Needs regulation.
+There are two major components of the Grants for Student Needs:

-- The Foundation Grants cover the basic costs of an educational experience that is common to all students, which is allocated based on student enrolment and the number of schools. - The Special Purpose Grants address the unique needs of students, schools, and school boards related to location, student and school needs, and a board's demographic profile.
+- The Foundation Grants cover the basic costs of an educational experience that is common to all students, which is allocated based on student enrolment and the number of schools. - The Supplemental Grants address the unique needs of students, schools, and school boards related to location, student and school needs, and a board's demographic profile.

 The ministry recognizes that conditions vary widely across Ontario and the funding formula cannot take every situation into account.
-This is why local school boards have flexibility in how they use funding, within the overall accountability framework discussed in the next section.
+That is why local school boards which are best positioned to respond to local needs, are given flexibility in how they use funding.

-In addition to GSN funding, school boards also receive funding from the ministry for special, often time-limited programs, and from other ministries for specific purposes related to their mandates.
+In addition to Grants for Student Needs funding, school boards also receive funding from the ministry for special, often time-limited programs, and from other ministries for specific purposes related to their mandates.

-^{3.} There are also 10 School Authorities, consisting of four geographically isolated boards and six hospital-based school authorities.
+^{3.} There are also 10 School Authorities consisting of four geographically isolated boards and six hospital-based school authorities.

-The 2019-20 Education Funding: A Guide to the Grants for Student Needs provides further background on all grants and how they are calculated.
-As well, more detailed information on the funding formula appears in the Education Funding Technical Paper 2019-20 and in the annual regulation under the Education Act.
+Further background on all grants and how they are calculated, as well as more detailed information on the funding formula, appear in the Education Funding: Technical Paper, 2020-21, the annual regulation under the Education Act and on the ministry's Education Funding webpage.